 The extensive range of industry links that the school has built up over the years play a key part in helping to ensure that course content is up to date and these contacts are frequently a source of design competitions, potential internships and employment.

 On completion of the course, support and advice on CVs, portfolios and career direction is available from the Careers Team on request.
 No other distance learning design school has the industry links or careers support that KLC provides.
-The course can lead to opportunities to work in commercial or residential design practices or to undertake freelance jobs on a project basis, or to specialise in decorating show houses and apartments for property developers, property refurbishment or interior styling or even to use the skills acquired to enter into journalism.
+The course can lead to opportunities to work in commercial or residential design practices to undertake freelance jobs on a project basis, to specialise in decorating show houses and apartments for property developers, property refurbishment or interior styling or even to use the skills acquired to enter into journalism.
 Graduates of the Interior Design Diploma course with the appropriate work experience are eligible to apply to become Associate Members of the BIID (British Institute of Interior Design).

 The course provides a foundation and skill sets that produces dedicated and accomplished designers with the potential to be at the forefront of design throughout their careers.
 At the end of the course, students will have built up an impressive portfolio to show prospective employers or clients.
-The Open Learning Diploma is a KLC vocational qualification which is highly respected in the industry for the practical and in depth training provided that equips students to enter the interior design profession.
+The Online Diploma is a KLC vocational qualification which is highly respected in the industry for the practical and in depth training provided that equips students to enter the interior design profession.

 An annual industry sponsored award presented to the top achieving Open Learning interior design student offers students an additional and prestigious opportunity to enhance their CV.

 Great emphasis is placed on design process from taking the client brief, site survey, design analysis, creative conceptual and design development through to implementation and the final evaluation of a project.
 Students learn how to produce 2D and 3D drawings and are introduced to a range of methods of visual presentation including scale models.
-The use of sketching and design developmental drawings is encouraged and students acquire the techniques of detailed working drawings which are now a vital part of a designer's toolkit for bespoke areas of work.
+The use of sketching and design developmental drawings is encouraged and students acquire the techniques of detailed working drawings, which are now a vital part of a designer's toolkit for bespoke work.

 KLC has developed a unique support system for Open Learning to ensure students achieve their goals and when a student enrols they become part of the school community.
-Central to the course is the online curriculum containing information on how the course operates, additional study units, project briefs and other Student Support materials.
-The Support section of the website also acts as a platform for further research and allows interaction with other students as well as access to students' own records.
+Central to the course is the online curriculum containing information on how the course operates, additional study units, project briefs and other materials.
+The Student Support section of the website also acts as a platform for further research and allows interaction with other students as well as access to students' own records.
 The tutors for this course are practising interior designers, so students can gain first-hand knowledge from experienced professionals and industry specialists.
 These important links also help to maintain and develop an exciting and current curriculum.

-Easy to use, this facility immediately allows students to join others, share ideas, show examples of projects and discuss design issues.
+The forums allow students to join others, share ideas, show examples of projects and discuss design issues.
 This provides the perfect way to maintain motivation whilst making new friends.

 Add-ons to the Open Learning Diploma